30 Facts About Emeralds: Cleopatra’s Favorite Gemstone

 Buying an emerald is much less complicated than buying a diamond.
 People treasure the latter for its brilliance, while the likes of Elizabeth Taylor, Angelina Jolie, and Zoe Kravitz love emeralds for their rarity and gorgeous green coloring.
 Since it’s usually about the tone, hue, and saturation, remember to purchase your emeralds from an online showroom that has high-quality images of jewelry, like The Relux.

-Sell Luxury Items in Scottsdale and Chandler, AZ
+Sell Luxury Items in Scottsdale, AZ

 Jackie Kennedy Onassis and Halle Berry are some of the famous faces who donned an emerald engagement ring.
 Unfortunately, those unions did not stand the test of time, as Jackie Kennedy remarried after JFK’s assassination, and Halle Berry finalized her divorce with Oliver Martinez in 2016.
 If you still have your emerald engagement ring from a past flame, we can help you move on.
 Biltmore Loan is a reputable jewelry buyer in Phoenix, AZ.
 When it comes to emeralds and all-things luxury, we pay more than our competitors.
 Complete this online form today to get a market appraisal within 24 hours.